jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jin-Peng Liu is a third-year Phd student doctoral student in Applied Mathematics, & Statistics, and Scientific Computation Program at University of Maryland.
+Jin-Peng Liu is a third-year doctoral student in Applied Mathematics, & Statistics, and Scientific Computation Program at University of Maryland.

 He aims to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.